 Greater availability of location data

-Simply put, there’s just more data to analyze.
+Simply put, there’s just more data to analyse.
 Everything produces location data today: your mobile, the insurance tracker in your car, smart devices everywhere.
 We are all sensors, now.

 Before they get anywhere near an answer, the analyst is overwhelmed with volumes of incompatible or uncertain data.
-The historically labor-intensive tasks of data validation, integration and enhancement have become unmanageable.
+The historically labour-intensive tasks of data validation, integration and enhancement have become unmanageable.

 A bigger range of smarter GIS tools

-It’s the availability of automation and visualization tools that have been central to the transformation.
+It’s the availability of automation and visualisation tools that has been central to the transformation.